graphprotocol/graph-node/docs/getting-started.md

 For this you would need to process all [`Birth` events](https://github.com/dapperlabs/cryptokitties-bounty/blob/master/contracts/KittyBase.sol#L15) and then call the [`ownerOf` method](https://github.com/dapperlabs/cryptokitties-bounty/blob/master/contracts/KittyOwnership.sol#L144) for each cryptokitty that has been born into existence.
 (An alternate approach could involve processing all [`Transfer` events] and filtering on the most recent transfer for each cryptokitty in existence).

-The point is that even for this relatively simple question, it would take hours to days for a decentralized application (dApp) running in a browser to get an answer.
+Even for this relatively simple question, it would take hours to days for a decentralized application (dApp) running in a browser to get an answer.
 Indexing and caching data off blockchains is hard.
-There are weird edge cases around finality, chain reorganizations, uncled blocks, etc.
+There are edge cases around finality, chain reorganizations, uncled blocks, etc.

-The Graph solves this today by implementing an open source node implementation, [Graph Node](../README.md), which handles indexing and caching of data off blockchains, which the entire community can contribute to and leverage.
+The Graph solves this today by providing an open source node implementation, [Graph Node](../README.md), which handles indexing and caching of blockchain data, which the entire community can contribute to and leverage.
 It exposes this functionality through a GraphQL API.

 ### 1.2 How does it work?